BACKPACKERS GUIDE TO LAKE LOUISE

 It is easy to see why Lake Louise is lauded as one of the top destinations for backpackers: the famous Chateau, Lake Agnes and its charming teahouse, snow sports, and endless hikes are all on offer.
 As Lonely Planet puts it… ‘Lake Louise isn’t about dodging other tourists.
 It’s about viewing what should be everyone’s god-given right to see.’

 Lake Louise grew to popularity in the early 1900’s as the Canadian Pacific Railway (CPR) brought the first traces of tourism from across Canada to see this incredible view.
 When the trans-continental train was complete for trade, it also opened up new areas to explore for the elite traveler.
-The CPR opened chateau style hotels all along the route – in Montreal, Winnepeg, Banff & Lake Louise – so that remote areas in the Rockies would provide comfort to these early travelers.
+The CPR opened chateau style hotels all along the route – in Montreal, Winnipeg, Banff & Lake Louise – so that remote areas in the Rockies would provide comfort to these early travellers.

 Minutes away from Lake Louise is the stellar Moraine Lake tucked away in the Valley of the Ten Peaks.
 Another must-see if you’re in the area.
-Hire a kayak or canoe for an hour or a half day and paddle through the glacier-fed waters where you’ll be surrounded by cascading mountain tops and lush green forests.

 Experiencing Lake Louise in the summertime is one of those things that will stay with you for a long time after you’ve left.
-Explore the chateau or take a hike to the teahouse… Both are sure to impress.

 Lake Louise Highlights: